 LCM is a team game.
 Success is not possible unless everyone is on board.
 Many companies use a champion or trickledown process to promote the training and dissemination of LCM techniques throughout the organization.
 One or two senior managers start the process and then train their staff, who in turn, train their co-workers.

 Organizations can immediately see benefits when contract managers, project managers and other business leaders learn how to implement life cycle management techniques and better acquisition processes.
 By continuing your professional training with Villanova University, you can open the door to learning new skills and techniques such as LCM.

-If you are interested in receiving more information about Villanova University’s contract management or project management certificate programs, visit our Contact Us page or request more information below.
+If you are interested in receiving more information about Villanova University’s agile contract management or project management certificate program, visit our Contact Us page or request more information below.